mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 Download XQuartz using the following link: [XQuartz v2.7.11 (ca. 75.9 MB)](https://dl.bintray.com/xquartz/downloads/XQuartz-2.7.11.dmg)

+{{% callout warning %}}
+XQuartz v2.7.11 is compatible with Mac OS X Snow Leopard (version 10.6.3) or later, up to and including macOS Catalina (version 10.15.x).
+When your apple device runs macOS Big Sur (version 11.x) the provided version may not work well.

+macOS Big Sur (version 11.x) users are recommended to install the beta release of XQuartz and update as soon as new releases become available.
+Download: [XQuartz v2.8.0 Beta3](https://dl.bintray.com/xquartz/downloads/XQuartz-2.8.0_beta3.dmg)
+{{% /callout %}}

 ## XQuartz Installation
 To install XQuartz on macOS perform the following steps: